 There are “good” bacteria (such as Lactobacillus, Bifidobacterium and Saccharomyces boulardii) and “bad” bacteria (like Clostridium difficile, Giardia and certain strains of E. coli) in the gut, and a probiotic’s goal is to add good bacteria back into the digestive system to fight off the bad.
-“Probiotics are considered live microorganisms that, when ingested, join the bacteria that has already been living in the gut and aims to keep the balance of good organisms and bad organisms in check,” says Marisa Garshick, M.D., F.A.A.D., a board-certified dermatologist at MDCS Medical Dermatology and Cosmetic Surgery Centers.
+“Probiotics are considered live microorganisms that, when ingested, join the bacteria that have already been living in the gut and aims to keep the balance of good organisms and bad organisms in check,” says Marisa Garshick, M.D., F.A.A.D., a board-certified dermatologist at MDCS Medical Dermatology and Cosmetic Surgery Centers.
 When our gut becomes inflamed, it could show up as an inflammatory skin condition like bacne, rosacea, psoriasis and eczema.

 Take Your Pick

-Probiotic supplements come in multiple strains, as well as varied amounts of colony-forming units (CFUs).
+Probiotic supplements come in multiple strains, as well as varying amounts of colony-forming units (CFUs).
 “If you have specific concerns, like immunity, constipation, diarrhea or skin concerns, make sure to take a probiotic with a specific strain that has been proven to aid that condition,” says registered dietitian and nutritionist Keri Glassman.

 When it comes to choosing a specific CFU, there is really no perfect number for everyone, but “getting a probiotic that has potency counts of 50 billion CFUs or higher is best,” says Marguerite Germain, M.D., founder of Germain Dermatology in Mount Pleasant, South Carolina.
 When looking for a generally good-for-you probiotic, Germain suggests looking for the Lactobacillus or Bifidobacterium species.
 “But, the best strains of bacteria to look for in a probiotic specifically for the skin include Streptococcus thermophiles, Streptococcus salivarius, Bifidobacterium longum and Enterococcus faecalis,” says Germain.

 Multiple experts suggest changing the strain of probiotics you are taking every so often.
 “There is no harm in taking different kinds, and I actually have my patients cycle the supplements they take monthly to take advantage of the different strains and their benefits,” says Sonpal.
 “Cycling the strains helps increase the diversity of the good bacteria in your gut.”